 - The more you work for a contributing employer, the greater your lifetime monthly retirement benefit.

 - Your monthly benefit is also based on the actuarial experience of the plan during your career, including the plan's investment performance while you are working and in your years of retirement.

 - The income provided by the two retirement plans, social security and your personal savings should form the foundation of your retirement income.

 - You are strongly encouraged to maximize your personal savings to compensate for the uncertainties associated with inflation and the cost of retiree medical care.
 The Carpenters Individual Account Pension Plan allows you to contribute a portion of your wages on a pre-tax basis under the 401(k) provision.

 If you are vested and age 55 or older...

 - Benefits are payable under this plan if you are vested in this plan and age 55 and older.

-- Your total monthly benefit (as indicated on your Quarterly Benefit Statement) is reduced if you retire before age 65, except when you retire at age 62-64 under special early retirement or when you retire under rule of 80 early retirement.
+- Your total monthly benefit is reduced if you retire before age 65, except when you retire at age 62-64 under special early retirement or when you retire under rule of 80 early retirement.